Fibrechannel ASIC Design

 Lextel's job was to design the FCAL ( Fibrechannel Arbitrated Loop ) portion of the design, which includes the link level interface, including link encoding / decoding ( i.e. 8B10B ), serialization / deserialization, arbitrated loop control, flow control, interfaces to external optical modules and internal higher layers of the protocol.

-So, Lextel set out to do some 'out of the box' thinking.
+So, Lextel set out to do some ‘out of the box’ thinking.
 Eventually, we came up with a novel approach to designing the link level encoding and decoding circuitry in order to meet the desired bit rate given the technology in use.
-The new approach was novel enough that the client firm engaged Lextel to develop and submit patents to the US Patent and Trademark Office.
-Ultimately, Lextel generated 10 patent 'disclosures' which were consolidated into 4 patent applications which were submitted to and granted by the USPTO.
+The new approach was novel enough that the customer firm engaged Lextel to develop and submit patents to the US Patent and Trademark Office.
+Ultimately, Lextel generated 10 patent ‘disclosures’ which were consolidated into 4 patent applications which were submitted to and granted by the USPTO.

 Lextel continued with the project to perform the overall architecture for the Fibrechannel FCAL section, creation of Functional and Detailed Specifications, detailed design using Verilog, logic synthesis using Synopsis, and logic verification and test bench generation.